Tax Troubles? We've Got You Covered!

 6. Inter-firm comparison: Comparing the performance of two or more businesses exposes which ones are efficient and which ones are not, allowing the latter to take the necessary steps to become more efficient.

-7. Indication of Liquidity Position: Ratio analysis aids in determining a company's liquidity position or capacity to pay the short-term debt.
+7. Indication of Liquidity Position: Ratio analysis aids in determining a company's liquidity position or capacity to pay short-term debt.

 8. Indicates Long-term solvency position: Ratio analysis also evaluates a company's ability to pay off its debt in the long run.